How & Why to “Deep Water” Desert Plants

 watering a tree at the drip line

 Of course, you don’t have to water large plants with emitters, even if you have an irrigation system.
-Since mature trees need to be watered infrequently, I use a soaker hose placed in concentric circles at the drip line.
+Since mature trees need to be watered infrequently, I use a soaker hose placed in a circle at the drip line.
 This wets all the roots at the dripline, not just those near an emitter.

 Did you enjoy this article?